BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ### Step 2 - Ctranslate2 Compatibility Checker

 Easily download and run [```ctranslate2_compatibility.exe```](https://github.com/BBC-Esq/ctranslate2-compatibility-checker/releases/tag/v1.0) to check which quantizations your CPU and GPU support.
-On Linux or MacOS, follow the instructions on that repository.
+On Linux or MacOS, follow the instructions on that repository to simply use the ```.py``` file instead, or you can convert the ```.exe``` pursuant to the [instructions here](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/blob/main/linux_instructions.png)

 ### Step 3 - Option to Change Ctranslate2 Whisper Models
 The program by default downloads and uses the ```base.en``` ```float32``` Ctranslate2 Whisper model.
 To use more/less powerful models or different quantizations change [```line 13```](https://github.com/BBC-Esq/ChromaDB-Plugin-for-LM-Studio/blob/ee718ea9d37dc3d21b2c14cdcbb93f6b3b9385ed/voice_recorder_module.py#L13) of ```voice_recorder_module.py``` pursuant to the instructions contained in the "Whisper" tab within the GUI.